Inverness: Football

 Inverness Caledonian Thistle - Caley Thistle is the city's primary football club, founded as Caledonian Thistle in 1994 from the merger of Highland League Clubs, Caledonian and Inverness Thistle, to gain election into the Scottish Football League.
-The club rose all the way to the top flight of Scottish football in 2004, being a mainstay in the league, and winning the Scottish Cup and playing in the UEFA Europa League in 2015, until 2017, when the club was relegated back to the Scottish Championship.
-Despite a second Scottish Cup final in 2023, the club was relegated to League One in 2024.
+The club rose all the way to the top flight of Scottish football in 2004, being a mainstay in the league, and winning the Scottish Cup and playing in the UEFA Europa League in 2015, until 2017, when the club was relegated back to the Scottish Championship, and as low as League One in 2025.
+The club currently plays in the Scottish Championship.
 The club play in the Longman area at the Caledonian Stadium, which replaced their Telford Street ground in 1996.

 Clachnacuddin - Clach are the oldest football club in Inverness and are one of only two founding members of the Highland League still competing.
 They hold the record (alongside Caledonian) for most Highland League titles won, most recently in 2004.
 Their name is an approximate anglicisation of "Clach na Cuddain", meaning "Stone of the Tub", referencing a landmark that currently sits outside the Town House.
 Clach play their home games at Grant Street Park in Merkinch, where they have done since they were founded in 1885.